openbmc/openbmc/poky/documentation/kernel-dev/common.rst

 ``.config`` file to create the leanest kernel configuration file possible.

-For more information on kernel configuration, see the "`Changing the Configuration <#changing-the-configuration>`__" section.
+For more information on kernel configuration, see the ":ref:`kernel-dev/common:changing the configuration`" section.

 Using  ``menuconfig``
 ---------------------